Quarrel of the Ancients and the Moderns

 Charles Perrault, 17th-century author who represented the Modernes.

-The Quarrel of the Ancients and the Moderns (Querelle des Anciens et des Modernes) was a debate about literary and artistic merit that expanded from the original debaters to the members of the Académie Française and the French literary community in the 17th century.
+The Quarrel of the Ancients and the Moderns (Querelle des Anciens et des Modernes) was a debate about literary and artistic merit that stirred the French literary and artistic world for most of the 17th century, and whose echoes continued throughout the 18th century.
+It started with a small number of debaters in the Académie Française, and grew to encompass most of the French educated community.
+This debate took its historical name from the publication, starting in 1688, of Charles Perrault's Parallèle des anciens et des modernes (Parallel of the Ancients and the Moderns), whose title provided the pretext for a play on words transforming "parallèle" into "querelle" (quarrel).

 Origins of the debate

 A central tenet of the European Renaissance was the study of culture and institutions from classical (Greek and Roman) antiquity.
 In contrast to the medieval scholastic emphasis on Christian theology and unchanging monarchy, Renaissance humanists launched a movement to recover, interpret, and assimilate the language, literature, learning and values of ancient Greece and Rome.

 The 15th-century rediscovery and interest in ancient texts was facilitated by the introduction of the printing press around 1440, which allowed classical concepts to spread quickly and spurred revolutions in intellectual, social, and scientific pursuits.
 For example, in the field of architectural theory, Filippo Brunelleschi revolutionized medieval architecture after studying the remains of ancient classical buildings, analyzing the works of 1st-century BC writer Vitruvius, and understanding the mathematical principles that could be discerned from them.

 This cultural rebirth of classical ideals and the following changes in scientific and artistic perspective provoked reactions from those who perceived it as a danger to the stability of Christian civilization and wished to reassert the social and political values of medieval modernity.
 The debate became known in France as a "quarrel", after the frequently made pun on Charles Perrault's title Parallèle des Anciens et des Modernes (Parallel between Ancients and Moderns, 1688–92); the word querelle being used in the place of parallèle.